Bruce Crane: Return to fame

 This period of time caused many critics to believe that he had lost his touch and his skills.
 Though it was his return to the Adirondacks that caused his work to mature as he began to focus on the basics of nature.

-In 1909 he won a bronze medal at the Carnegie Institute exhibition for his work November Hills, showing that he was still a force to be reckoned with.
+In 1909, he won a bronze medal at the Carnegie Institute exhibition for his work November Hills, showing that he was still a force to be reckoned with.
 Throughout the first two decades of the 20th century, Crane won at least 10 major national and international awards.
-This included the Inness Gold Medal (1901), Gold metal at the St. Louis Exposition (1904), The Saltus Medal (1912), and the silver medal at the Panama-Pacific Exhibition (1915).
+This included the Inness Gold Medal (1901), Gold medal at the St. Louis Exposition (1904), The Saltus Medal (1912), and the silver medal at the Panama-Pacific Exhibition (1915).
 From 1929 to 1933, Bruce Crane was the President of the famed Salmagundi Club of New York City (founded 1871) and its artist of the year in 1902.
 He was also associated with the Grand Central Art Galleries, participating in its 1933 members' drawing.
 In 1897, he was elected into the National Academy of Design as an Associate Academician, and became a full Academician in 1901.